-A recent project offering a laser shaving experience was suspended from Kickstarter (no tangible product) after already raising more than $4 million.
-In response, the project creators registered the project on Indiegogo (which has no such rules) and collected the required amount (admittedly a lot less than $4million).
+A project offering a laser shaving experience was suspended from Kickstarter (no tangible product) after funds raised more than $4 million.
+In response, the project creators registered the project on Indiegogo (which has no such rules) and collected the required amount (admittedly a lot less than $4 million).

-Both Kickstarter and Indiegogo have guidelines for creators that shed more light on the types of projects they’ll accept.
-Either way, Indiegogo is more open to discussion and allowing projects that are forbidden on Kickstarter.
+Kickstarter and Indiegogo have guidelines for creators that shed more light on the types of projects they’ll accept.
+Either way, Indiegogo is more open to discussion and allows projects forbidden on Kickstarter.

-And while Indiegogo won this point in previous years, as it used to be available nearly everywhere (officially in 224 countries), missing out maybe a couple of villages in Siberia, it has recently followed in Kickstarter’s footsteps.
+And while Indiegogo won this point in previous years, as it used to be available nearly everywhere (officially in 224 countries), missing out on maybe a couple of villages in Siberia, it has recently followed in Kickstarter’s footsteps.
 Now, the battle of Indiegogo vs Kickstarter availability ends in a tie.
 Indiegogo backtracked its international availability and limited itself to 33 countries.

 These are Australia, Austria, Belgium, Canada, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong (China campaigns may be eligible), the Republic of Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, the UK, and the US.

 Similarly, Indiegogo has its own requirements:

-Either way, the 2 platforms tie in their registration capabilities — or restrictions.
-One point each!
+Either way, the 2 crowdfunding platforms tie in their registration capabilities — or restrictions.

-The finished Indiegogo and Kickstarter campaign pages may look pretty similar, but the tools both platforms provide to make your vision a reality are vastly different.
+The finished Indiegogo and Kickstarter campaign pages may look similar, but both platforms’ tools to make your vision a reality are vastly different.

-Kickstarter has a very limited page builder.
+Kickstarter has a very limited page builder in contrast with Indiegogo.
 You only get 2 styles, Header and Paragraph.
 And they’re both always left-aligned.
 Indiegogo, on the other hand, has many more styles and even lets you write basic HTML/CSS!

 And while both allow you to upload images and gifs, they do it slightly differently.
-Once uploaded, Kickstarter doesn’t let you change an image — you have to delete it and reupload a new one.
+Once uploaded, Kickstarter doesn’t let you change an image — you must delete it and reupload a new one.
 With Indiegogo, you can just double-click it and select a new one.
 However, it is much easier to upload gifs to Kickstarter.
 It’s just the same as a regular image!
-In Indiegogo, you need to dive into the HTML to add a self-hosted (or giphy-hosted) <img>-tagged gif.
+In Indiegogo, you must dive into the HTML to add a self-hosted (or giphy-hosted) <img>-tagged gif.

-Indiegogo carries its image-candy into its perks — each perk can have an image.
-Kickstarter rewards are just a bland block of text — so think hard about presenting your rewards well on the campaign page itself!
+Indiegogo carries its image candy into its perks — each can have an image.
+Kickstarter rewards are just a bland text block, so think about presenting your rewards well on the campaign page!

-Likewise, Indiegogo also allows you more freedom when choosing the external images — Facebook share image, thumbnail, card image, etc. — while Kickstarter just offers the thumbnail.
+Likewise, Indiegogo allows you more freedom when choosing external images — Facebook share image, thumbnail, card image, etc. — while Kickstarter just offers the thumbnail.

 And finally, the options for updates follow the same pattern.
 Kickstarter provides the same lacking interface as it does for the campaign page.
-Indiegogo’s is slightly different to its campaign page editor, but it likewise offers a boatload of additional functionality.
+Indiegogo is slightly different from its campaign page editor but offers a boatload of additional functionality.

 Without a doubt.
 Point to Indiegogo!

 Another big difference in the Indiegogo vs Kickstarter battle is video hosting.
-Kickstarter uses its video hosting service, Indiegogo uses YouTube and Vimeo.
+Kickstarter uses its video hosting service, and Indiegogo uses YouTube and Vimeo.

-While there are some pros and cons to having your own video hosting service, one thing is certain — YouTube is the second biggest search engine there is and provides great marketing opportunities for small and large businesses to attract new users.
+While there are pros and cons to having your video hosting service, one thing is certain — YouTube is the second biggest search engine.
+It provides great marketing opportunities for small and large businesses to attract new users.
 So that’s two birds with one stone since more views on your YouTube video mean higher rankings on YouTube while your campaign runs on Indiegogo.
 As a result, your success rate increases.

-If you have an audience who will share your video and comment like crazy then even better.
-If not, it might be worth asking everyone you know to comment on your video, because Indiegogo will show off all those interactions on your crowdfunding page, and no comments is hardly an incentive for backers.
+If you have an audience, who will share your video and comment like crazy, then even better.
+If not, it might be worth asking everyone you know to comment on your video because Indiegogo will show off all those interactions on your crowdfunding page, and no comments are hardly an incentive for backers.

 Here’s a formula for creating the best Kickstarter (or Indiegogo) videos.